MrYoungDS/DS22-p05-amazeing-recursion/README.md

 Let’s say we start in room A. We check and room A is not an exit.
 So we recur on room B. We see that B is not an exit, and then we recur on room A. We see that room A is not an exit, so we recur on room B. We see that B is not an exit, and we recur on room A. Uh oh!
 We are going to get a stack overflow.

-We need to come up with someway to mark the places we’ve already visited.
+We need to come up with some way to mark the places we’ve already visited.
 If we have visited a location, we know that we should not recur on it.
 Take a look at the methods you implemented in the `ListInterface`.
 Can any of these help us?

-Can you finish up the `canBeSolved` method?
-How can you translate this to an algorithm that actually returns a List of rooms to visit?
+After you finish the `canBeSolved` method, you need to translate this to an algorithm that returns a `List` of rooms to visit for the solution.